A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-\end{lemma} This result is obtained using Karush-Kuhn-Tucker conditions, which are sufficient for this convex problem, see~\Cref{app::optimal_reward}.
-In contrast with \cite{Bayraktar_2019}, the optimal distribution is not explicit anymore due to the more general gain function $g(\cdot)$.
-The optimal distribution is implicitly known through a fixed-point equation, which is given in the following theorem.
+Conversely, any distribution with density function that satisfies~\eqref{eq::fixed_point_fmu} is optimal for~\eqref{eq:relaxed_problem}. \end{lemma} \begin{proof} The convexity of the objective functional with respect to $f$ comes from the convexity of $\kappa$ (see~\Cref{hypo::saving_function}) and the convexity of $x\mapsto x\ln(x)$.
+The first-order conditions for~\eqref{eq:relaxed_problem} are detailed in~\Cref{app::optimal_reward}.
+Furthermore, they are sufficient for this convex problem; see, e.g.~\cite[Theorem 3.3]{Lanzetti_2022}. \end{proof} In contrast to \cite{Bayraktar_2019}, the optimal distribution is no longer explicit due to the general function $\kappa(\cdot)$.
+Instead, the optimal distribution is implicitly known through the fixed-point equation~\eqref{eq::fixed_point_fmu}.
+We simplify this condition in the following theorem to end up with a one-dimensional fixed-point equation on the mean consumption.